Code-Institute-Submissions/property_mogul_final/README.md

 ## Testing

-- A number of tests were conducting using Django's testing framework and can be viewed in the associated tests.py files for each app
+- A number of tests were conducting using Django's testing framework and can be viewed in the associated tests.py files
 - Extensive in-browser testing was also utilised throughout its development

 ## Acknowledgements